maitreverge/minishell_101/ressources/maitreverge/README.md

 The `wait4` function is a standard C function that suspends the calling process until a specific child process terminates.

-- ***Function Description***:: `wait4` suspends the calling process until the child process specified by pid terminates.
+- ***Function Description***: `wait4` suspends the calling process until the child process specified by pid terminates.
 It also returns resource usage information about the child in the structure pointed to by rusage.
 It returns the process ID of the child process that terminated, or -1 if an error occurs.

 - ***Prototype***: `pid_t wait4(pid_t pid, int *status, int options, struct rusage *rusage);`